 - 1 cup chopped red pepper

-- 1 whole jalapeno, membrane and seeds removed, chopped
+- 1 jalapeno membrane and seeds removed, chopped or serrano peppers

 - 1 tablespoon olive oil

-Place all ingredients in a food processor and pulse 5 times for chunky salsa or up to 10 times for restaurant style.
-Makes about 5 1/2 cups.
-Keep refrigerated.
+- Place all ingredients in a food processor and pulse 5 times for chunkier salsa or up to 10 times for restaurant style salsa.